godtierstorytelling-ctrl/story-spark-portfolio/README.md

 *A modular, GPT-powered story-development assistant built for god-Tier Storytelling University.*

-The **god-Tier Story Spark** app is an early-stage, conversational story-development tool that guides writers through a structured 5-module workflow: Idea Spark, World Seed, Character Forge, Plot Skeleton, and Wordsmith Lab.
+The **god-Tier Story Spark** GPT is an early-stage, conversational story-development tool that guides writers through a structured 5-module workflow: Idea Spark, World Seed, Character Forge, Plot Skeleton, and Wordsmith Lab.
 It uses a combination of structured prompt files, modular instructions, redirect logic, and controlled output formats to take users from raw idea to a story skeleton in about an hour.

 This repository contains the **prompt logic**, **module scripts**, **instruction sets**, and **supporting files** used to build the prototype inside ChatGPT and to scaffold the future no-code / low-code app version.